 Applied Music Fee: The registration fee for one 50-minute private lesson per week is $150 per semester.
 Applied music fees are nonrefundable and may not be transferred to subsequent semesters.

 Laboratory Breakage: Students in the laboratory sciences are required to reimburse the university on a cost basis for broken glassware and equipment.

-Late Payment Fee: A $50 late payment fee will be accessed for tuition and fee payments received after the end of late registration and drop/add.
+Late Payment Fee: A $50 late payment fee will be assessed for tuition and fee payments received after the final registration payment deadline.
 This fee may apply at other times as well.
 For specifics, contact the Bursar's Office.

 Other Administrative Fees